Mike Humble has recently spent a week behind the wheel of the new MG HS. Here’s what the big fella found, and he wasn’t disappointed…

 The build quality in most areas matches or surpasses all of its direct rivals.
 From the air vents on the fascia to the damping action of the switches, pretty much everything feels either on a par or way better than other cars of its class.
 In some areas, the HS is actually bloody impressive – fold down the rear armrest and you find a covered brace of cup holders and storage cubby.
-Big deal you may think, but the standard of engineering of the alloy effect covers more than stands comparison with those used by Jaguar Land Rover on the Range Rover Evoque and Jaguar XF.
+Big deal you may think, but the standard of engineering of the alloy effect covers more than stands comparison with those used by Jaguar Land Rover on the Jaguar XF and Range Rover Evoque.

 Its flat-bottomed, leather-clad steering wheel has a lovely thick rim which goes nicely with the impressive driving position, though sportier drivers will wish the seat lowered and inch or two more.
 Only the slightly springy feeling of the column stalks is a notable mark down.
 Leather-clad and electrically-adjustable seats come as standard on the Exclusive and, while they initially feel a little hard in the pants, they are snug and comfortable for long journeys.
 The seat heating elements kick in quickly, but there’s no variable setting, nor is there any option on the seat squab angle.

 You’ll find plenty of headroom despite the panoramic roof and enough space in the footwell to the left of the clutch pedal.
 Over your shoulder there is a comfortable bench seat with 60/40 backrest split (but, sadly, with no ski hatch), plenty of legroom and a pair of USB charging points.
 Other impressive touches include neon mood lighting, a massive illuminated glovebox and a decent level of storage space for your little goods and chattels like cups, coins, keys and chewing gum.

 Verdict?
 We rather like it